maros/Zway-ThermostatControl/README.md

 * Home: At home during daytime
 * Night: At Home during nighttime / Sleeping
-* Away: Away - both day and night)
+* Away: Away - both day and night
 * Vacation: Prolonged absence - both day and night

+## globalSchedules.timeFrom, globalSchedules.timeTo

+Allows to specify a time (in HH:MM) when the schedule should be active.

 ## globalSchedules.dayofweek

 Days of the week that this schedule applies to. ie. allows to to specify higher temperatures for the weekend.

-## globalSchedules.timeFrom, globalSchedules.timeTo

-Allows to specify a time (in HH:MM) when the schedule should be active.
+Only works when timeFrom and timeTo schedules are also set.

 ## globalSchedules.mode, globalSchedules.setpoint

-Based on the mode, a setpoint can be either absolute (eg. 19°C) or relative (eg. -1°C).
+Based on the mode, a setpoint can be either "absolute" (eg. 19°C) or "relative" (eg. -1°C).
 Relative setpoints augment the defaultTemperature (and global setpoint for zone schedules).